 A work placement is a great opportunity to put the skills, knowledge and theory from your university course into practice!

-Claudia from Malaysia studied with INTO before progressing to BSc (Hons) Product Design at the University of Gloucestershire.
+Claudia from Malaysia is studying BSc (Hons) Product Design at the University of Gloucestershire.

 Discover more about her work placement and the skills she has learned outside the classroom…